Tim-Parks-Lynch/material-ui-learning/knowledge/9_Layout and Surface Components.md

 - Paper is a surface related component in Mui.
   - it is great when using layouts, and provides visual hierarchy
   - adds a white background

+# Card component

+- contain content and actions about a single target
+- The card component will take up the dimensions of the parent container
+- checkout MuiCard component in the files for a good example

+# Accordion component

+- show and hide similar content on a page
+- check out MuiAccordion component

+# ImageList

+- used to display a collection of images in a coordinated grid